Henry Burton (physician): Family

-Henry Burton was a son of the eminent London property developer James Burton by Elizabeth Westley (1761 – 1837).
-Henry was a brother of the gunpowder-manufacturer William Ford Burton, of the architect Decimus Burton, and of the Egyptologist, James Burton.
+Henry Burton was a son of the pre-eminent London property developer James Burton and Elizabeth Westley (1761 – 1837).
+He was a brother of the gunpowder-manufacturer William Ford Burton, of the Egyptologist, James Burton, and of the architect Decimus Burton.

-As the Cambridge Alumni Database identifies, some sources, including the entry for Henry Burton in the Royal College of Physicians’s Lives of the Fellows, incorrectly state that Henry Burton was the son of one ‘John Burton’.
-This is incorrect: he was the son of the aforementioned James Burton.
+As the Cambridge Alumni Database identifies, some sources, including the entry for Henry Burton in the Royal College of Physicians's Lives of the Fellows, incorrectly state that Henry Burton was the son of one ‘John Burton’.
+This is incorrect: he was the son of the aforementioned London property developer James Burton.

 His paternal great-great grandparents were The Rev. James Haliburton (1681 – 1756) and Margaret Eliott, who was the daughter of Sir William Eliott, 2nd Baronet, and the aunt of George Augustus Eliott, 1st Baron Heathfield.
 Henry was descended from John Haliburton (1573–1627), from whom Sir Walter Scott, 1st Baronet traced maternal descent.

-He was a cousin of the Tory MP Thomas Chandler Haliburton, and of the civil servant Arthur Lawrence Haliburton, 1st Baron Haliburton.
+He was a cousin of the Canadian author and British MP Thomas Chandler Haliburton: and thereby of the Canada First founder Robert Grant Haliburton and the civil servant Arthur Lawrence Haliburton, 1st Baron Haliburton.